Enginerd14/CNC-Pen-Plotter/README.md

 ## Why I chose this project?
 I chose to build a CNC pen plotter because it combines electronics and mechanical movement while also helping me develop my PCB and CAD design.

+## How to use this project
+You could you this for virtually any drawing whether thats to do your homework or to create some artwork.
+In the future, I am also thinking of upgrading it to amke a router or milling machine.

 ## Schematic
 <img width="787" height="644" alt="image" src="https://github.com/user-attachments/assets/4fe346d2-c5bc-400e-a42f-20d36ca39cc2" />

-## How to use this project
-You could you this for virtually any drawing whether thats to do your homework or to create some artwork.
-In the future, I am also thinking of upgrading it to amke a router or milling machin.

 ## PCB
 <img width="1205" height="695" alt="image" src="https://github.com/user-attachments/assets/f3cbb9aa-34ab-4ee7-8bf7-470b3672640a" />